gatsbyjs/gatsby/docs/docs/how-to/functions/middleware-and-helpers.md

 ## Data formats

 We parse commonly used data types.
-Available on the `req` object:
+You can parse more by [adding custom middleware](#custom-middleware).
+Data available by default on the `req` object:

 - Cookies at `req.cookies`
 - URL Queries (e.g. `api/foo?query=foo`) at `req.query`